 * Click here for rating key

-Koto Sushi Bar Restaurant Review: Back in 1985, before anyone in Nashville had heard of a firecracker roll, Hajime “Haji” and Songmi Keruma opened Koto Sushi Bar in a little storefront downtown.
-In the years since, Koto has evolved as the city’s taste for sushi has matured.
-There are several rolls named after Music Row regulars: The Hook Roll is a powder keg of yellowtail, green onion and spicy sauce named for musician Gary “Hook” Pfalzbot.
-But that’s not all: Koto happens to be a very good Korean restaurant, too.
+Koto Sushi Bar Restaurant Review: Hajima “Haji” and Songmi Keruma opened Koto Sushi Bar in a little downtown storefront in 1985, before anyone in Nashville had heard of a firecracker roll.
+Its handsome mahogany bar sets the tone for the sleek and refined décor.
+Koto has evolved as the city’s taste for sushi has matured.
+There are several rolls named after Music Row regulars creating such combinations as yellowtail, green onion and spicy sauce.
+Koto also happens to be a very good Korean restaurant.
 Here you can get your fix of marinated short ribs (galbi), the stock and trade of Keruma’s homeland.
-The spicy squid stir-fry is also a good choice.
-Koto is most crowded at lunch, when downtown worker bees descend for a quick bite.
-At night, it’s easy to get a table.
-The atmosphere is sleek and refined, and the handsome mahogany bar makes for a memorable backdrop.
-There’s a small selection of saké and wine as well as a limited dessert list that includes mochi, a sweet frozen rice treat.
+Spicy squid stir-fry is also a good choice.
+Koto is most crowded at lunch, when downtown worker bees descend for quick repasts.
+At night, it’s easier to get a table.
+There’s a small selection of saké and wine, and the limited dessert list includes mochi, a sweet frozen rice treat.